KatjaScho/Drone-simulation/README.md

 ### Execution and result
 ### Step 4: Run simulation

+#### With Rider
 - To run the simulation open the DroneSimulation.sln file with rider and run it
 - This will create a movement file in the `bin/Debug/net6.0` folder which can be visualized

+#### Without Rider
+- First use the ´run´ skript in the _DroneSimulation_ folder.
+This will build the project and run a simulation, but it doesnt creates the trips output file which is need for the visualisation
+- But now there is a _\bin\Debug\net6.0_ folder with a ´DroneSimulation.exe´
+  - Run the DroneSimulation.exe because this will run a simulation and create the drone_trips output file

 ### Step 5: Analysis